RCN-ECS/rcn-ecs.github.io/2020virtuallabcall.md

 ## Eligibility to apply

-We welcome and encourage applications from all students at the undergraduate or graduate level, regardless of institution or nationality, age, culture, race, ethnicity, gender identity or expression, national origin, physical or mental disability, politics, religion, sex, sexual orientation, socio-economic status, or subculture.
+We welcome and encourage applications from all students at the undergraduate or graduate level, regardless of institution or nationality, age, culture, race, ethnicity, gender identity or expression, national origin, disability, politics, religion, sex, sexual orientation, socio-economic status, or subculture.
 For more information, check out our [Diversity, Equity, and Inclusion Statement](https://rcn-ecs.github.io/DEI/)